What is effective altruism?

 Some examples of what’s been done

-Helping create the field of AI alignment research
+Helping to create the field of AI alignment research

 Why this issue?

-Artificial intelligence is progressing rapidly.
-The leading AI models are doubling the computation they use every three or four months.
-They are now able to engage in limited conversation, solve college-level math problems, explain jokes, generate extremely realistic images from text, and do basic coding.
-None of this was possible just ten years ago.
+Artificial intelligence (AI) is progressing rapidly.
+The leading AI systems are now able to engage in limited conversation, solve college-level maths problems, explain jokes, generate extremely realistic images from text, and do basic coding.14 None of this was possible just ten years ago.

 The ultimate goal of the leading AI labs is to develop AI that is as good as, or better than, human beings on all tasks.
 It’s extremely hard to predict the future of technology, but various arguments and expert surveys suggest that this achievement is more likely than not this century.
 And according to standard economic models, once general AI can perform at human level, technological progress could dramatically accelerate.

-The result would be an enormous transformation, perhaps of similar or greater significance to the industrial revolution in the 1800s.
+The result would be an enormous transformation, perhaps of a significance similar to or greater than the industrial revolution in the 1800s.
 If handled well, this transformation could bring about abundance and prosperity for everyone.
 If handled poorly, it could result in an extreme concentration of power in the hands of a tiny elite.

 In the worst case, we could lose control of the AI systems themselves.
 Unable to govern beings with capabilities far greater than our own, we would find ourselves with as little control over our future as chimpanzees have control over theirs.

 This means this issue could not only have a dramatic impact on the present generation, but also on all future generations.
-This makes it especially pressing from the perspective of longtermism – a school of thinking within effective altruism.
+This makes it especially pressing from a “longtermist” perspective, a school of thinking which holds that improving the long-term future is a key moral priority of our time.

-Despite its potentially historical importance, only a couple of hundred researchers work on this problem, compared to tens of thousands working to make AI systems more powerful.
+Despite its potentially historic importance, only a couple of hundred researchers work on this problem, compared to tens of thousands working to make AI systems more powerful.15

 Some examples of what’s been done

 One priority is to simply tell more people about the issue.
-The book Superintelligence by Nick Bostrom – a researcher in the effective altruism community – was published in 2014, making the case for the importance of AI alignment, and became a New York Times best-seller.
+The book Superintelligence was published in 2014, making the case for the importance of AI alignment, and became a New York Times best-seller.

 Another priority is to build a research field focused on this problem.
 For instance, AI pioneer Stuart Russell, and others inspired by effective altruism, founded The Center for Human-Compatible AI at UC Berkeley.
-This research institute aims to develop a new paradigm of “human-compatible” AI development.
+This research institute aims to develop a new paradigm of AI development, in which the act of furthering human values is central.

 Ending factory farming